- Get started

 }

-There are numerous triggers that you can use with Create issue action and apply the template property.
-We found some of them very interesting and created short videos showing all the configuration steps, which you will find in following sections.
+There are numerous triggers that you can use with the Create issue action and apply the template property.
+You can see some examples in the videos below.

-One of available options to create an issue from template is to use Automation’s Scheduled trigger with Create issue action.
-Applying template to newly created issue is possible only if you change Create issue action’s properties, as in example below:
+One of available options to create an issue from a template is to use Automation’s Scheduled trigger with Create issue action.
+Applying a template to a newly created issue is possible only if you change Create issue action’s properties, as shown in the example below:

 {